The Books Insiderthe data-driven audiobook guide

 The rating patterns below rest on a five-figure base of real listener ratings.

-Source: The Books Insider audiobook dataset — 2,000 audiobooks, build · methodology · how to cite
+Source: The Books Insider audiobook dataset (8,557 audiobooks), build · methodology · how to cite

 Length by genre

-Thriller audiobooks average 12.9 hours and romance 9 — a 43% gap that makes genre the single clearest length signal in the dataset.
+Thriller audiobooks average 12.3 hours and self-help 8.1, a 52% gap that makes genre the single clearest length signal in the dataset.

 #